aszasz/BRT_Planning_Guide_4th_Edition/README.md

 At this moment, this is just pasting one chapter from doc (Chapter 24th, that I was hired to review in ".doc" format) and marking it down...
 ... to later try to generate a nice pdf and/or html format from it with [TeX](https://en.wikipedia.org/wiki/TeX) for fine printing format (or LaTeX for not-so-fine format).

-If this test succeeds than, we may convert (or write a conversor) for other chapters and any given time, one may freeze this repository and work on a fine print with TeX or other tool.
+If this test succeeds than, we may convert (or write a converter) for other chapters and any given time, one may freeze this repository and work on a fine print with TeX or other tool.

 Documents still can be written in MS-Word or Open Office Writer to make use of spell checking, but need to be saved as plain text ('.txt').